-We offer comprehensive green roof and amenity deck solutions for extensive, semi-intensive and intensive roof gardens.
+We offer comprehensive green roof, paver and amenity deck solutions for extensive, semi-intensive and intensive roof gardens.
 Designers appreciate the flexibility of using tray or layered assemblies.
 Building owners love the warranty options- either Full System or Single Source warranties through our roofing partners.

 Green roofs, also known as eco-roofs or vegetated roofs, are increasingly common.
 They are known as a great way to make a bleak space aesthetically pleasing and increase property demand and value.
 However, there are other benefits that come from the implementation of green roofs.

 The largest impact that green roofs have is on stormwater management.
 Continued expansion of urban development throughout the world has resulted in increasing amounts of impervious (hard) surfaces.
 These impervious surfaces decrease both infiltration and evaporative water loss from soils and plant surfaces due to the removal of native vegetation and natural ecosystems.
 In addition, pollutants deposited on these surfaces run off into our rivers and streams; further degrading water quality and surrounding natural habitats.
 Columbia Green’s products significantly decrease stormwater runoff, while also creating more energy efficient and sustainable buildings.